somet3000/eqtl-analysis/README.md

 The analysis is slightly different when running at-scale, which is the reason why there are separate scripts for testing on a smaller subset!

 Performing a population-specifc eQTL analysis would benefit from more RAM!
+Data can be obtained from the 1000 Genomes Project.